Nisanchhetri/nisanchhetri.github.io/_pages/about.md

   limit: 10 # leave blank to include all the blog posts
 ---

 Hi, welcome to my profile.
-I am Nisan Chhetri, a 5th-year PhD student in Computer Science at NC State University.
+I am Nisan Chhetri, a 5th-year Ph.D. student in Computer Science at NC State University.
 My research focuses on understanding the psychological properties of creativity in the image domain.
 I am investigating machine learning techniques to understand the properties of images that lead to creativity under the supervision of Dr. Christopher Healey.

 Research interests: image understanding, creativity, computer vision, machine learning, pattern recognition, anomaly detection, text-to-image generation, multi-modal learning, prompt engineering, and computational biology.